 See our full Jabra Elite Active 65t review.

 It’s taken Sony several attempts to create a noteworthy pair of sport noise-cancelling wireless earbuds, but the WF-SP800N is a huge step in the right direction.
-This durable, water-resistant model carries over Sony’s popular bass-forward profile to deliver lively audio, which can be personalized through the Sony Headphones Connect app by tweaking the frequency levels via built-in EQ or selecting from nine different presets that lend themselves well to specific genres.
-Battery life is second to the Samsung Galaxy Buds Plus at 9 hours on a single charge, which holds up strong with noise cancelling on.
+This durable, water-resistant model carries over Sony’s popular bass-forward profile.
+The lively audio can be personalized through the Sony Headphones Connect app by tweaking the frequency levels via built-in EQ or selecting from nine different presets that lend themselves well to specific genres.
+Battery life is 9 hours on a single charge, and holds strong with noise cancelling on.

-Speaking of ANC, the earbuds do a much better job of minimizing ambient noise than its predecessor, though the lack of Sony’s QN1e processor doesn’t provide it the powerful noise reduction or high-res audio performance found on the WF-1000xM3.
-It’s still serviceable for those who want to enjoy distraction-free workouts at the gym.
-Also, keep in mind that the digital assistant and pairing can act finicky at times.
+Speaking of ANC, the earbuds do a much better job of minimizing ambient noise than its predecessor, though the lack of Sony’s QN1e processor doesn’t provide it the powerful noise reduction or hi-res audio performance found on the WF-1000xM3.
+It’s still serviceable for those who want to enjoy distraction-free workouts at the gym, but keep in mind that the digital assistant and pairing can occasionally act finicky.

 See our full Sony WF-SP800N review.